MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/reference-types-and-status.md

 |-|-|-|-|-|
 |network|application-gateway|private-link|ip-config|add

-See [Reference list A -Z](../latest/docs-ref-autogen/reference-index.yml) for a complete list of reference commands.
+See [Reference list A to Z](../latest/docs-ref-autogen/reference-index.yml) for a complete list of reference commands.

 ## What is reference type?